 Feelings of shyness, inadequacy, and anxiety are common symptoms among plenty of mental health conditions.

-However, a person with avoidant personality disorder might be highly sensitive to criticism or rejected by others.
+However, a person with an avoidant personality disorder might be highly sensitive to criticism or rejected by others.
 For this reason, they tend to avoid interacting with other people.

-What Is the Difference Between Mood Disorders and Personality Disorders?
+What Is the Difference Between Mood Disorders and Personality Disorders

 It’s not a surprise that mood disorders and personality disorders are often confused, misinterpreted, or used interchangeably.